Financial reporting for licensees

 Annual reporting questions

-- What will happen if I didn’t submit my annual reporting by 31 December 2019?
+- What will happen if I don't submit my annual financial report by the required reporting day?

 - I have submitted and haven’t heard back, do I have to resubmit?
 Will I be penalised?

 - When do I have to submit my annual report again this year?

 - How early can I submit again this year?

 - Why is QBCC making us do this?
 Do I have to do this every year from now on?

 - When is an MFR Report required?

 - When changing (downgrading) from Category 1-7 to a Self-Certifying licensee (SC1 or SC2), what paperwork is required?